Neferkara I: Identity

 There is no contemporary name source for this king and no Horus name could be connected to Neferkara I up to this day.
-In contrast, Egyptologists such as Kim Ryholt believe that Neferkara/Neferka was identical with a sparsely attested king named Sneferka, which is also thought to be a name used by king Qa'a (the last ruler of the 1st dynasty) for a short time only.
+In contrast, Egyptologists such as Kim Ryholt believe that Neferkara/Neferka was identical to a sparsely attested king named Sneferka, which is also thought to be a name used by King Qa'a (the last ruler of the 1st dynasty) for a short time only.
 Ryholt thinks that Ramesside scribes misleadingly added the symbol of the sun to the name “(S)neferka”, ignoring the fact that the sun itself was no object of divine adoration yet during the 2nd dynasty.
 For a comparison he points to cartouche names such as Neferkara II from the kinglist of Abydos and Nebkara I from the Sakkara table.

 Aidan Dodson equated Neferkara with Seth-Peribsen.

 The ancient historian Manetho called Neferkara I “Népherchêres” and reported that during this king's rulership “the Nile was flowing with honey for eleven days”.
-Egyptologists think that this collocation was meant to show that the realm was flourishing under king Nephercheres.Walter Bryan Emery: Ägypten, Geschichte und Kultur der Frühzeit, 3200-2800 v.
+Egyptologists think that this collocation was meant to show that the realm was flourishing under King Nephercheres.Walter Bryan Emery: Ägypten, Geschichte und Kultur der Frühzeit, 3200-2800 v.
 Chr. p.
 19.